MMK21Hub/anything-watcher-py/README.md

 2. Pick a repository name and description.
 For consistency, you should name it `*-watcher` (e.g. `core-watcher`, `daydream-watcher`)
 3. Clone and open the repository in your preferred IDE
 4. Use your IDE's global find-and-replace feature to replace all occurrences of `anything-watcher` with your chosen project slug
+5. If you're someone other than [@MMK21Hub](https://github.com/MMK21Hub), you'll probably want to update instances of `mmk21` to match your own Docker Hub account (for publishing releases)
-5. Also find-and-replace (match whole word) the port number `9000`, changing it to something custom like `9030`
+6. Also find-and-replace (match whole word) the port number `9000`, changing it to something custom like `9030`
-6. Delete this section and everything above it from the README, and replace it with your own project title and description
+7. Delete this section and everything above it from the README, and replace it with your own project title and description
-7. Search for "TODO" across all files and address them by writing your own code
+8. Search for "TODO" across all files and address them by writing your own code

 ## Online demo